incoming-inc/ios-template-app/existing-project.md

 	{
 		[ISDKAppDelegateHelper application:[UIApplication sharedApplication] didFinishLaunchingWithOptions:launchOptions];

+		// this registers for remote notifications on iOS > 8.
+It must be called
+		// at some stage in your app initialization.
+Note that this method will never
+		// result in a notification permission dialog being shown to the user.
+		[ISDKAppDelegateHelper registerForRemoteNotifications];

 		// This will pop-up the OS permission dialog, feel free to
 		// integrate them differently in your workflow [ISDKAppDelegateHelper registerForNotifications];